Justiceleeg/always-on-app/docs/IMPLEMENTATION_PLAN.md

 This plan breaks the MVP into vertical slices, each delivering end-to-end functionality.
 Development starts locally, with AWS deployment at Slice 3.5 after the core audio pipeline is proven.

+**Scope Note:** Per the original PRD, this MVP focuses on **primary user transcription only**.
+Multi-speaker consent enrollment is deferred to post-MVP (see Post-MVP section).

 **Key Principles:**
 - Each slice is independently demonstrable
 - Local development first (Docker Compose), AWS deployment mid-project